jcbendernh/PowerBIPipelines/README.md

 ###  Utilize Azure DevOps
 This is a great way to automate the entire process using Azure DevOps.
 There is one major caveat to utilizing this.
-For enterpise deployments usng multi-factor authentication, you must be able to enable the Power BI service admin settings for a designated service principle.
+For enterprise deployments using multi-factor authentication, you must be able to enable the Power BI service admin settings for a designated service principle.
 This is done in the Power BI web service under the Admin Portal | Tenant Settings.
 For more on this topic, check out [Automate deployment pipelines - Use the Power BI automation tools extension] (https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-automation#use-the-power-bi-automation-tools-extension).

 #### Power BI automation tools